kekyo/chibicc-cil-toolchain/README.md

 * The default target framework moniker (`net6.0` in the above example) depends on the operating environment of chibias.
 * Specifying a target framework moniker only assumes a variation of the core library.
   And it does NOT automatically detect the `mscorlib.dll` or `System.Private.CoreLib.dll` assembly files (see below).
+* Target windows architecture is `AnyCPU` by default.
+These values ignore case.
+  This value only sets the mark on the assembly.
+Specifying a different value will not affect generated your opcodes.
+  It may always operate as `AnyCPU` except in Windows CLR environment.
+* Log level is `warning` by default.
+These values ignore case.

 ----